 You’ve pretty much seen the entire north side of Beijing.

 Time to go South for day 4 on what to see in Beijing in 4 days.

 If by now you’re thinking you want to see a bit more of Beijing’s 3,000-year-old history but also where are the cheap clothes and gadgets China is famous for?

 You’re about to hit 2 birds with one stone today.

 - The Pearl Market

-Located right next to one and other you’ll be able to see another monumental grand structure of Beijing and go pick up a some $20 fake Bose wireless headphones.
+Located right next to one another you’ll be able to see another monumental grand structure of Beijing and go pick up some $20 fake Bose wireless headphones.

 Walk north on the left side of the street.

 You’ll come across the entrance to the Temple of Heaven on your left and you’ll see the “Pearl Market” written in big yellow letters on a building across the street.

 Assuming you don’t want to carry your shopping with you all day, we would recommend wandering around the Temple of Heaven for a couple of hours before coming back to where you started at the Pearl Market.